Kava-Labs/kava/x/hard/spec/02_state.md

 // InterestRateModel contains information about an asset's interest rate type InterestRateModel struct {
-  BaseRateAPY    sdk.Dec `json:"base_rate_apy" yaml:"base_rate_apy"` // the base rate of APY when borrows are zero.
+  BaseRateAPY    sdkmath.LegacyDec `json:"base_rate_apy" yaml:"base_rate_apy"` // the base rate of APY when borrows are zero.
 Ex.
 A value of "0.02" would signify an interest rate of 2% APY as the Y-intercept of the interest rate model for the money market.
 Note that internally, interest rates are stored as per-second interest.
-  BaseMultiplier sdk.Dec `json:"base_multiplier" yaml:"base_multiplier"` // the percentage rate at which the interest rate APY increases for each percentage increase in borrow utilization.
+  BaseMultiplier sdkmath.LegacyDec `json:"base_multiplier" yaml:"base_multiplier"` // the percentage rate at which the interest rate APY increases for each percentage increase in borrow utilization.
 Ex.
 A value of "0.01" signifies that the APY interest rate increases by 1% for each additional percentage increase in borrow utilization.
-  Kink           sdk.Dec `json:"kink" yaml:"kink"` // the inflection point at which the BaseMultiplier no longer applies and the JumpMultiplier does apply.
+  Kink           sdkmath.LegacyDec `json:"kink" yaml:"kink"` // the inflection point at which the BaseMultiplier no longer applies and the JumpMultiplier does apply.
 For example, a value of "0.8" signifies that at 80% utilization, the JumpMultiplier applies
-  JumpMultiplier sdk.Dec `json:"jump_multiplier" yaml:"jump_multiplier"` // same as BaseMultiplier, but only applied when utilization is above the Kink
+  JumpMultiplier sdkmath.LegacyDec `json:"jump_multiplier" yaml:"jump_multiplier"` // same as BaseMultiplier, but only applied when utilization is above the Kink
 }

 // BorrowLimit enforces restrictions on a money market type BorrowLimit struct {
   HasMaxLimit  bool    `json:"has_max_limit" yaml:"has_max_limit"` // boolean for if the money market has a max amount that can be borrowed, irrespective of utilization.
-  MaximumLimit sdk.Dec `json:"maximum_limit" yaml:"maximum_limit"` // the maximum amount that can be borrowed for this money market, irrespective of utilization.
+  MaximumLimit sdkmath.LegacyDec `json:"maximum_limit" yaml:"maximum_limit"` // the maximum amount that can be borrowed for this money market, irrespective of utilization.
 Ignored if HasMaxLimit is false
-  LoanToValue  sdk.Dec `json:"loan_to_value" yaml:"loan_to_value"` // the percentage amount of borrow power each unit of deposit accounts for.
+  LoanToValue  sdkmath.LegacyDec `json:"loan_to_value" yaml:"loan_to_value"` // the percentage amount of borrow power each unit of deposit accounts for.
 Ex.
 A value of "0.5" signifies that for $1 of supply of a particular asset, borrow limits will be increased by $0.5
 }
 ```